DMI API Tutorial#

 api_key = os.environ["DMI_API_KEY"]

-An easy test to see if your api-key works is to paste the following url into your browswer followed by a question mark and your api-key, e.g.: https://dmigw.govcloud.dk/metObs/v1/observation?api-key=xxxxxxxx-yyyy-zzzz-iiii-jjjjjjjjjjjj (the example API key error).
+An easy test to see if your API key works is to paste the following url into your browser, followed by a question mark and your api-key, e.g.: https://dmigw.govcloud.dk/v2/metObs/collections?api-key=xxxxxxxx-yyyy-zzzz-iiii-jjjjjjjjjjjj (the example API key error).

-If you have obtained an api-key and pasted it correctly, a page with data will be shown.
+If you have obtained an API key and pasted it correctly, a page with text will be shown.
+If the API key does not work, the page will say “API key invalid”.

-The following code blocks retrieves a list of all the DMI stations (both in Denmark and in Greenland) and plots them on a map using the Python package Folium.
+The following code blocks retrieve a list of all the DMI stations (both in Denmark and in Greenland) and plots them on a map using the Python package Folium.

 Hide code cell content